Harmony Gold USA

 Harmony Gold USA, Inc. is an American film and television production company.
 It was founded in 1983 by Egyptian-born Frank Agrama and is managed by his daughter, Jehan F. Agrama.

 In 1976, Agrama sold broadcast rights from Paramount Pictures to the Mediaset media conglomerate.
-It is best known as the distributor of the controversial Shaka Zulu miniseries and for various anime series, notably Robotech.
+It is best known as the distributor of the Shaka Zulu miniseries and for various anime series, notably Robotech.

-The company worked closely with Intersound, a Los Angeles-based post-production recording studio, managed by Frank's son, Ahmed Agrama.
+The company worked closely with Intersound, a Los Angeles–based post-production recording studio, managed by Frank's son, Ahmed Agrama.
 They were responsible for partially dubbing Dragon Ball, Magical Princess Minky Momo and Dr. Slump before going out of business in 2006.

 In addition to its distribution and production interests, Harmony Gold manages several real estate properties in the Southern California area.
 They also operate a screening room in Los Angeles.

 History

 Beginnings in late 1970s

 In 1976, Frank Agrama began selling broadcast rights from Paramount Pictures to his friend, former Italian Prime Minister Silvio Berlusconi's Mediaset media company.
 In the late 1970s, Agrama, while in a trade fair in Cannes, France, met Hong Kong entrepreneurs Paddy Chan Mei-yiu and Katherine Hsu May-chun.
 The three agreed to form a collaboration to trade movie rights internationally.
-Chan set up Hong Kong-based company Harmony Gold Limited in 1979, while Agrama set up Agrama Film Enterprises on Sunset Boulevard in Los Angeles.
+Chan set up Hong Kong–based company Harmony Gold Limited in 1979, while Agrama set up Agrama Film Enterprises on Sunset Boulevard in Los Angeles.

 In 1983, Agrama founded Harmony Gold USA.
 He later also became the Los Angeles commercial representative of another of Chan's companies, Wiltshire Trading.